-Our previously announced restructuring activities within our Hydraulics segment related to the creation of our two new Regional Operational Centers of Excellence ("CoE") are substantially complete.
+Our previously announced restructuring activities within our Hydraulics segment related to the creation of our two new Regional Operational Centers of Excellence ("CoE") are complete.
 The Hydraulic Manifold Solutions CoE, located in Mishawaka, Indiana, is now doing the manifold machining and integrated package assembly for Sun Hydraulics, Faster Inc., and Daman.
 The Hydraulic Valve and Coupling Solutions CoE, located in Sarasota, Florida, is manufacturing and assembling cartridge valve technology and quick release couplings.
-There still remain some integration and optimization activities we expect to be completed in 2024.
 We also continue to add capabilities and activities to our recently expanded Tijuana, Mexico facility to support our Electronics segment.
 Initial efforts have focused on circuit board assembly and wire harness production.
+While activities are currently paused, we continue to evaluate plans to move additional production activities to Tijuana in 2025.

-We have also initiated some restructuring activities to better optimize our European regional operations.
-We are transitioning some manufacturing of manifolds and integrated package assembly to our Roncolo, Italy location.
-To create capacity in Roncolo, we are moving some turning and lathing operations from Roncolo to our Rivolta, Italy location.
-These activities include transferring equipment and operations between facilities.
-The activities are proceeding as planned and we expect them to continue throughout 2024 and into 2025.
+The initial phase of the restructuring activities to better optimize our European regional operations are complete.
+This included transitioning some manufacturing of manifolds and integrated package assembly to our Roncolo, Italy location.
+To create capacity in Roncolo, we moved some turning and lathing operations from Roncolo to our Rivolta, Italy location.
+These activities included transferring equipment and operations between facilities.
+Additional phases of this project are currently paused, we continue to evaluate plans for restructuring activities to optimizing operations in the European Region.